 Four hours.
-Prerequisites: MAT 2022 and PSY 3310.
+Prerequisites: (MAT 2022 or MAT 2032) and PSY 3310.
 An advanced course designed to enhance research design and analysis skills, including how to design feasible and quality experiments, to explain the limitations of certain designs, to choose the appropriate statistical tests, to correctly code and analyze the data using statistical software, and to correctly interpret and report the results.